saezlab/cheerio/inst/landingpage_sidebar.md

 <link href="https://use.fontawesome.com/releases/v5.6.3/css/all.css" rel="stylesheet">

-#### Overview of CHROMA
+#### Overview of CHEERIO

-Within CHROMA we provide following services:
+Within CHEERIO we provide following services:
 - **Gene query.** Assess the regulation of a gene of interest during hypertrophic cardiac growth by examining its expression patterns in multiple in vitro and in vivo hypertrophy datasets.
 - **Contrast query.** Compare data of interest to analyze consistent gene signatures across selected hypertrophy datasets to identify conserved regulation of gene expression.
 -**Functional Analysis.**.
 Explore the estimated activities of a transcription factors and pathways of interest in different hypertrophy datasets.